rakoo/When-is-that-bus-coming/README.md

 returns the closest station to the somelat,somelon position.

-* If either of these input is missing, returns 500.
+* If either of these input is missing, returns 404.
-* If either is 0, returns 500 (yeah, it's not correct. working on it.).
+* If both are 0, returns 500 (yeah, it's not correct. working on it.).
 * If somelat is outside [-90, 90], returns 500
 * If somelon is outside [-180, 180], returns 500